 Within the past decade, stories have surfaced about systemic sexual assaults and abuses within some of the country’s most venerated institutions and organizations.
 Institutional sexual assault and abuse cases can be brought in both the criminal and civil justice system in Florida.
-We’ll cover what institutional sexual abuse is and how victims can seek justice in the State of Florida with a personal injury attorney.
+We’ll cover what Institutional sexual assault and abuse are and how victims can seek justice in the State of Florida with a personal injury attorney.

-Institutional sexual abuse or sexual assault occurs when someone in a position of power abuses this power to sexually molest or assault a victim.
-This can include relationships like teacher to student, camp counselor to camper, coach to athlete, pastor/priest to child, or correctional officer to inmate.
+Institutional sexual assault or sexual abuse occurs when someone in a position of power abuses this power to sexually molest or assault a victim.
+This can include relationships like a teacher to student, camp counselor to camper, coach to athlete, pastor/priest to a child, or correctional officer to an inmate.

-Another common form of institutional sexual abuse involves nursing home, assisted living, or group home employees who sexually harass or assault the patients in their care.
+Another common form of Institutional sexual assault or abuse involves a nursing home, assisted living, or group home employees who sexually harass or assault the patients in their care.
 In many cases, these patients have diminished mental or physical capacities that can make it difficult for them to understand or report the assault.

 This sexual abuse can encompass everything from forcible assault or rape, to touching or fondling the victim, and even forcing them to watch pornography or another person’s sexual performance.
-In many cases, institutional sexual abuse may begin with inappropriate comments and then progress to more serious physical assault.
+In many cases, Institutional sexual assault and abuse may begin with inappropriate comments and then progress to more serious physical assault.

 How Are Institutional Sexual Abuse Cases Uncovered?